Akarshya/Video-player/README.md

 ### Search option
 Insert the YouTube ID to access the video.

+Example:
+For the YouTube URL: https://www.youtube.com/watch?v=KL0Am3TRvkw, insert KL0Am3TRvkw in the search option to access the video.
+The string KL0Am3TRvkw is the YouTube ID.

 ### Steps
 Clone the GitHub repository.
 Run npm install.